Wombats/wombat-desktop/README.md

 Built with [fsmonitor](https://github.com/howeyc/fsnotify) for cross platform support.

-Currently only testing on linux.
+Wombat is being developed on linux (Debian jessie x64) and is currently known to work on winows 7.

-change the values in testconf.json (although it has the WatchDirs in an array, it only currently accepts one value).
+change the values in testconf.json.

-run the following after go install:
+compile it and run:

     wombat-desktop